SSF-climate/SSF/README.md

 - load_data: script for a subset of data required by configure file (cfg_target.py)
 - run_preprocess.py: script for data preprocessing
 - create_covariates_pca.py: script for concatenating PCs from all climate variables (covariates)
-- create_train_test_sets.py: script for creating training and test sets
-- create_train_validation_sets.py: script for creating training and validation sets
+- create_datasets.py: script for creating training-validation sets and training-test sets
 - run_random_cv.py: script for hyperparameter tuning
 - main_experiments: script for runing experiments for all models on training and test sets
 - run_evaluation.py: script for evaluate the performance of forecasting models on training and test sets